jlafayette/gleam-snek-game/README.md

   - Spawn based on distance (accounting for walls)
   - Play warning sound with new spawn point goes visible
   - Play sound when wall spawns
+  - Improve visuals and sound for spawning to stress players out more

 - Snek Control
   - Allow more flexibility in control input timing for jog and u-turn (jog is going 1 side then back to current direction)

 - Level end transition
-  - Add a game state for Exiting
-  - Have custom logic for advancing in this state (faster ticks, no player control)
-  - Transition trigger when player has fully exited
-  - Improve visuals and sound for exit sequence to stress players out more

-- Add tips
-  - On death or maybe at the start of the game, add tips that go over rules or strategies
+  - Have snake head move into wall on first move

 - Add more levels (at least 10)